eshsrobotics/database/VRC/README.md

 Find
 * Screenshots relating to RobotC (used for the GitHub Repository Database Wiki)
-* VRC Slideshow Presentations
+* VRC slideshow presentations
-* VRC Attendence Sheets
+* VRC attendence sheets